tylersayshi/ark-proto/README.md

 # typed-lexicon

+> [!WARNING]
+> this project is in the middle of active initial development and not ready for use. there will be updates posted [here](https://bsky.app/profile/tylur.dev) if you'd like to follow along!

 this will be a toolkit for writing lexicon json schema's in typescript and providing types for lexicon data shape. it will:

 - remove boilerplate and improve ergonomics